recoskyler/Akira/README.md

 All the icons are from [IconFinder](https://www.iconfinder.com/), and are *"Free for commercial use"*/*"Creative Commons Attribution 3.0 Unported (CC BY 3.0)"*.
 Some were edited with licensed version of Adobe Photoshop CC 2020.

 ## For Developers

+Please do not publish the same extension with little changes/a few small features under a different name; but you are free to experiment, add lots of new/complicated features and publish that as another extension.
+If you find any bugs, or have any ideas for new features, feel free to email me!

 1. Just clone the repo into some folder.
 2. Open Google Chrome, or your browser of choice with Chromium.